Site icon techbeatly

 $ python3 -m pip install --user --ignore-installed pywinrm

-Make sure, you have installed the winrm library on the exact python environment Ansible is using.
-(Check ansible --version and see which python version is using)
+Make sure, you have installed the winrm library on the exact Python environment Ansible is using.
+(Check ansible --version and see which Python version is used)

 Windows Host Prerequisites for Ansible